Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Under 16’s

-At the discretion of Kilnworx staff, any user of any age may be refused entry or use of the facilities on grounds such as (but not exclusive to) maturity if they feel that the user will present too greater of a hazard to themselves or others, or that the activity will not be healthy.
+At the discretion of Kilnworx staff, any user of any age may be refused entry or use of the facilities on grounds such as (but not exclusive to) maturity or height if they feel that the user will present too great of a hazard to themselves or others, or that the activity will not be healthy.

 The minimum age for users of the climbing facilities is one year of age.
 All juniors MUST always be supervised by a competent adult of at least eighteen years of age, unless registered for unsupervised climbing (thirteen to fifteen years of age only).
 The supervising adult must be registered for unsupervised use of the facilities.

-Kilnworx staff will normally supervise users aged six years or above, but a junior’s capability to safely undertake an activity will be at the discretion of Kilnworx staff.
-Juniors under sixteen years of age must have a parent or guardian present to act in loco parentis, and to take full responsibility for the juniors’ pastoral and behavioural care.
+Kilnworx staff will normally supervise users aged six years or above, but a juniors’ capability to safely and healthily undertake an activity will be at the discretion of Kilnworx staff.
+Juniors under sixteen years of age must have a parent or guardian present to act in loco parentis, and to take full responsibility for the juniors pastoral and behavioural care.

-Experienced and competent users aged between fourteen and fifteen years of age inclusive may climb unsupervised only if their legal parent or guardian gives consent for them to climb unsupervised and the junior user has been assessed by Kilnworx staff as being competent to climb unsupervised.
-There is no fee for this assessment.
+Experienced and competent users aged between thirteen and fifteen years of age inclusive may climb unsupervised only if their legal parent or guardian gives consent for them to climb unsupervised and the junior user has been assessed by Kilnworx staff as being competent to climb unsupervised.

 No user under the age of eighteen can supervise novice climbers unless employed by Kilnworx and specifically assessed in their competence.